-In each of these situations, and possibly others, Warfarin treatment is used for a period of time or a lifetime to prevent blood clots.
+In each of these situations, and possibly others, warfarin treatment (or another approved therapy) is used for a period of time or a lifetime to prevent blood clots.

 The amount of medicine in your blood should be monitored closely to assure you are getting enough medicine to prevent blood clots, yet not too much to cause bleeding.
 Regular visits to the Anticoagulation Clinic are important to monitor your blood levels closely.

 When you visit the clinic, the nurse will draw blood with a fingerstick to test your INR (International Normalized Ratio).
 The INR is a standard measure of the clotting process time.
 In most situations, the INR level should fall in a target range.
 If the INR is low there is increased risk of blood clot formation.
 If the INR is high there is increased risk of bleeding.
 The Anticoagulation Team will also track your INR results over multiple visits to follow trends in your results.
 They will look at all this information to determine the dose of medicine you will go home on.
 The Anticoagulation Team includes a doctor, nurse, pharmacist and lab members.

 When do you take the medicine?

 You will be taking your medicine as instructed by the Anticoagulation Team.
 The team often instructs you to take the medicine in the evening before bed.
 If your dose is changed this will allow time for someone from the Anticoagulation Team to call you with the new dose.
 This will also help you maintain a consistent blood level and will also help you remember your medicine when taking it at the same time in the evening before bed.